mishushakov/dialogflow-web-v2/README.md

 ![](https://i.imgur.com/J8aTIwt.png)

-*The picture is worth thousands words*

 # Dialogflow for Web *v2*

-What is Dialogflow, by the way?
+What is [Dialogflow](https://dialogflow.com), by the way?

 > Dialogflow lets you build conversational interfaces on top of your products and services by providing a powerful natural language understanding (NLU) engine to process and understand natural language input

-This is a unofficial Web Integration for Dialogflow V2, built to support rich responses and to make the most out of the Platform available to the Web
+This is a unofficial Web Integration for Dialogflow V2, built to support rich responses and make the most out of the Platform available to the Web

-The development of this project was made possible by [me](https://linkedin.com/in/mishushakov).
+The development of this project was made possible by [me](https://i.ushakov.co).
 You can hire me or [send me some snacks](https://paypal.me/mishushakov)

 If you have any questions, feel free to [contact me](https://i.ushakov.co/#contact)